Zimbra/zimbra-admin-ui-ember/README.md

-# zimbra-ember-data
+# zimbra-admin-ui-ember

-This module provides an Ember Data front-end to the Zimbra SOAP APIs.
-Its purpose is to make it easy to perform administrative integrations with Zimbra, from my favorite MVC framework.
+This project started off as an Ember Data front-end to the Zimbra SOAP APIs.
+Its purpose was to make it easier to get started with managing a Zimbra server from JavaScript.

+Later a Bootstrap based adaptive UI was added, to put the Ember Data bindings through their paces.
+This makes the project a good launchpad for a custom administrative UI.

+Watch the [Inroduction Video](http://youtu.be/zSKwlW7L5uw) on YouTube.

 ## Goals